Rohitsoni86/TypeScript_Tutorials/README.md

 ⭐==> Enum is a feature in TypeScript that allows you to define a set of named constants..

 ⭐==> TypeScript translates an enum to a corresponding IIFE which then introduces into runtime a JavaScript object representation of the enum

+⭐==> Type Narrowing == > Automatically refines the type of a variable within a specific block of code